Ultracold@HKU

 Direct Ionization of Ultracold Atoms

-All Optical Trapping of Ion
+All Optical Trapping of Ions

 Atom-Ion Hybrid System